Extracting the low-energy constant $L_0^r$ at three flavors from pion-kaon scattering: Summary

 \section{Summary}

-In this work, we have for the first time determined the LEC $L_0^r(1~{\rm GeV})$ of three-flavor PQChPT through an NLO analysis of contraction diagrams in $\pi K$ scattering, $L_0^r = 0.51(26) \cdot 10^{-3}$.
-Utilizing the precise data from the ETM collaboration for pion-kaon scattering in the $I=3/2$ channel, we control the absolute uncertainty in this LEC to $2.6\times 10^{-4}$, which is better than the previous determinations of the corresponding LEC for two flavors in Ref.~\cite{Boyle:2015exm} that made use of an NNLO fitting, and in the NLO fitting to the $\pi\pi$ scattering in Refs.~\cite{Acharya:2017zje,Acharya:2019meo} that depends on more unknown LECs.
-Further work is required to pin down this LEC even more precisely.
+In this work, we have for the first time determined the unphysical LEC $L_0^r(M_\rho)$ in the simplest PQ-extension of the three-flavor ChPT through an NLO analysis of contraction diagrams in $K\pi$ scattering, $L_0^r = 0.77(33) \cdot 10^{-3}$.
+Utilizing the precise data from the ETM collaboration for $K\pi$ scattering in the $I=3/2$ channel, we control the absolute uncertainty in this LEC to $3.3\times 10^{-4}$, which is better than the previous determinations of the corresponding LEC for two flavors in Ref.~\cite{Boyle:2015exm} that made use of an NNLO fitting, and in the NLO fitting to the $\pi\pi$ scattering amplitudes in Refs.~\cite{Acharya:2017zje,Acharya:2019meo} that depends on more unknown LECs.
+The major sources of uncertainty in this study are the systematic errors in the lattice extraction of the unphysical scattering length $a_0^\beta$, as well as the physical LECs $L_{1-8}^r$.
+Our work completes the PQChPT Lagrangian at $\mathcal{O}(p^4)$ and prepares it for the future applications in studies of interesting hadronic observables involving strange quarks, in synergy with lattice QCD.